qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Loading a PostGIS Layer
 .......................

-|mActionAddPostgisLayer| Once you have one or more connections defined, you can
+|addPostgisLayer| Once you have one or more connections defined, you can
 load layers from the PostgreSQL database.
 Of course, this requires having data in PostgreSQL.
 See section :ref:`vector_import_data_in_postgis` for a discussion on importing data into the database.